 If you are looking for a change of lifestyle, you will find that Gibraltar holds many attractions.
 The climate is good and we miss all the extreme weather conditions which both northern and southern countries have to endure annually.
 The standard of living is that of northern Europe.
-Education and public medical care is of the highest level.
+Education and public medical care are of the highest level.
 Southern Spain is a natural extension of Gibraltar and access to the rest of the world via London or Madrid is available by air.

 Gibraltarians are enterprising and hardworking and have perfected a happy balance between industrious activity and leisurely enjoyment of life.
 Highest quality accommodation is available both for purchase and rental.
-All the commercial and business facilities and high quality professional services which may be required also exist.
+All the commercial and business facilities and high-quality professional services which may be required also exist.

 An EU national, as of right is entitled to live and work in Gibraltar.
 Such a resident would be liable to Gibraltar tax on his/her income in the same way as Gibraltarians who are ordinarily resident in Gibraltar.

 There are two special low-tax regimes available in Gibraltar which are known locally as Category 2 Residence and HEPPS status.
 Further information appears below.